bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 The result for Lab01-01.exe:
 ![](assets/img/Lab01-01.exe virustotal.png)

-> 2. When were these files compiled?
+> 2.When were these files compiled?

 In order to answer to this question, we can use two methods: